sensu/catalog/integrations/servicenow/servicenow-cmdb-registration/README.md

      - servicenow-cmdb
    ```

-   _NOTE: in clustered deployments, you will need to configure & restart every Sensu backend for `keepalive-handlers` configuration to take effect._
+   _NOTE: in clustered deployments, you will need to configure & restart every Sensu backend for [`keepalive-handlers` configuration][keepalive-handlers] to take effect._

    Alternatively, checks configured with the `servicenow-cmdb` [pipeline] may be used to enable CMDB registration.